florisdenhengst/website/content/posts/music-bingo.md

 in print.
 You can see how the bingo cards turn out [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/florisdenhengst/music-bingo/master/cards.html).

-# List of all songs
+# List all songs
 During the event, many people will have a bingo at once.
 As you might not want to rely on your own memory for verifying which songs have been played already, it helps to have a list available to check off songs that have been played.
 You can simply create the export you have created before.
 I added an extra column to keep track of songs played so far
 ```
 playlist_order,     track_id,       track_name,     played?,    .....
-             1,           32,      Never Alone,           x,    .....
+             1,           32,    "Never Alone",           x,    .....
-             2,          104,       What's Up?,            ,    .....
+             2,          104,     "What's Up?",            ,    .....
 ```
-Use this list in Excel or OpenOffice and you'll verify in no time.
+Use this list in Excel or OpenOffice and you'll verify a bingo in no time.
 Use the auto-filter to quickly check whether the crossed of songs have actually been played.

 That's it!
 You're all set to have a great bingo night.

+# Get creative
+You can get creative as well.
+Here are some ideas:

+* Put the artist rather than song title on the card.
+* If a song became well-known due to a movie, put the movie title on the card
+* Put part of the lyrics on the card
+* Mix it up and make cards with song titles, artist, album name, lyrics, movie titles etc.

-# Details
+# Things to consider
 The success of the bingo night depends on a good preparation.
 Here are some things to consider: